fmichonneau/impatiens/README.md

 - looks fine.
 - seems that I get lower support than with Bayesian (might be caused by difference in how BS works)
 - from memory slight differences in topology (where the Mediterranean falls for example)

+# 20140605 -- BEAST full complex

+## Rationale

+To test effect of using strict clock on analysis, redoing the analysis using relaxed clocks for the 3 clocks.

+## Methods

+- Keeping the subst rate for 16S fixed at 1, letting the other rates being estimated relatively (as for `20140519`).
+- Priors for clocks all set as exponentional distributions with mean at 1.0.
+- set run length at 185e6 generations.

 - - - - - - - - -